 We always charge fixed fees for our services, as we believe it is the only fair and unbiased way to deliver the best advice and service.

-We do not like to work on a commission basis or charge hourly rates, as we believe you should always know in advance the full and final costs before you make a decision to proceed with any planning.
+We do not like to work on a commission basis or charge hourly rates, as we believe you should always know the full and final costs before you decide to proceed with any planning.

 Giving you the knowledge